 The power of the mind is inconceivable.
 It can create, it can destroy and it can heal.
 There are many scriptures in the Bible that talk about healing the mind from a spiritual perspective.
 These passages all show that God’s plan for our lives includes not just physical but also mental healing as well.

 How to make your mind, body, and spirit work together is actually much easier than it may sound.
 This is because our Creator has already masterfully tied the pieces of our being together in perfect wholeness.
-No Mind, Body, Spirit Wellness courses needed!
-We can gain a deeper understanding of how to better balance and connect, however, through these Bible verses about the mind, body, and spirit.
+We can gain a deeper understanding of how to better balance and connect, however, through these Bible verses about healing the mind, the body, and the spirit.

 And our own completeness is now found in him.
 We are completely filled with God as Christ’s fullness overflows within us.”
 Colossians 2:10 TPT

 Scriptures on Healing the Mind

 Our thoughts can seem like they have a mind of their own on many days!
 And oh, what an influence these thoughts have on sense of wholeness and purpose in life.
 Let’s see what the scriptures on the mind and thoughts have to say about gaining better control.

 The Bible references the mind as the place where we originate our thoughts, where we perceive events and create our worldview, as well as where we make decisions and express ourselves.
 Often, the use of “heart” is used interchangeably with “mind”.
 This is because the mind is also seen as the place we house our disposition and inner compass, allowing understanding and discernment.

 The renewal of our mind isn’t based on how we feel or fear or love and hate.
 This spirit-led renewal of the mind is ongoing.
 As we grow in Christ, our perspective and thought patterns are changed.
 This renewal of the mind pushes us to ask “What does God say on this?”.
 It is what pushes us to take every thought captive and measure it against his purpose.